 So much nerd news came out of Comic Con that it was hard to keep up.
 But beneath the giant headline grabbing announcements, there were a lot of pretty jaw droopingly amazing things said that slipped through the cracks.

-Here are seven of our favorite things we learned from Comic-Con 2013.
+Here are five of our favorite things we learned from Comic-Con 2013.

 1. Sandra Bullock has space on her speed dial.

 While researching her upcoming film "Gravity" in which she co-stars with George Clooney as an astronaut, Bullock was put in touch with the crew currently in orbit on the International Space Station, and she called and emailed them frequently.
 She told the audience at the "Gravity" panel about the real life astronauts: "They were so excited about the vantage point that this film was taking, which was the same that they have, which is a great love for the program because of what they get to see and admire about our planet and the universe around them.
 It's such an organic love that they have.They have a deep, deep love for our planet and civilization and what we're wasting.
 Those were the nice conversations to have."